kyamudin/kyamudin/README.md

 # 💫 About Me:
-I am Currently Working in YUTO India Pvt Ltd. Noida Electronic city.
-My Desgination is SAP ERP .
-Also I have six months Experiance in Mis(Management of information System) in OEL(Optimus Electronic Limited),Noida and I am currently learning Mern full stack developer and i have already done my Intership program  in Web Development from Afame Technology.<br>
+I am Currently Working in YUTO India Pvt Ltd & My Desgination is SAP ERP.
+Also I have six months Experiance in Mis(Management of information System) from  OEL(Optimus Electronic Limited),Noida and I am currently learning Mern full stack developer and i have already done my Intership program  in Web Development from Afame Technology and i have six months traaning  from ducat india pvt ltd from noida electronic city form sector 63 .<br>

 ## 🌐 Socials: